fructusmortus/markdown-stream-parser/README.md

 #### 5. Singleton Pattern

 The parser utilizes a singleton pattern for instance management.
 Associate each logical stream with a unique `instanceId`.
-Use `MarkdownStreamParser.getInstance(instanceId)` to retrieve or create the parser for that stream, and `MarkdownStreamParser.removeInstance(instanceId)` for cleanup when the stream concludes.
+Use `MarkdownStreamParser.getInstance(instanceId)` to retrieve or create the parser for that stream, and `MarkdownStreamParser.removeInstance(instanceId)` for cleanup when the stream ends.

-This design enables **efficient parallel processing** of multiple independent streams (e.g., concurrent user sessions or documents).
-By isolating each stream's state within its dedicated instance, the library ensures consistent state management and robust, scalable parsing.
+This design enables *parallel processing* of multiple independent streams (e.g., concurrent user sessions or documents).
+By isolating each stream's state within its dedicated instance, the library ensures consistent state management.

 #### 6. Regex-driven Parsing

-This project uses a **regex-driven approach** for parsing segments, which while sometimes **debated** so far allowed to achieve the most stable result out of previous attempts.
+This project uses a **regex-driven approach** for parsing segments, which while sometimes **debated** so far allowed to achieve the more stable result than previous attempts.
+**There's still HUGE number of bugs.
+Refer to some examples in demo.**

 For each markup type, we define a set of regex rules to detect both full matches (e.g., single-word styles) and partial matches, which indicate the start or end of a style applied across multiple words.
-This enables the parser to incrementally and accurately apply styles, even when the Markdown is fragmented or nonstandard.

-Although running complex regexes can be less efficient, we prioritize correct rendering over raw performance.
-In typical browser scenarios, the performance impact is negligible.
-On the server, where thousands of streams may be parsed in parallel, there is some overhead, but the benefits in stability and output quality outweigh the costs.

-We are continuously evaluating this approach and exploring whether more advanced data structures could further improve accuracy or performance.
-This remains an active area of development.

 ---